Documentation

 Wrapping up

-To learn more, access our ERP integration FAQ.
+To learn more, check our ERP integration FAQ.

 See also the Feed v3 API guide and check the order Feed v3 API reference.

-You can also use a hook in order to build a reactive order integration, as oposed to the feed, with which the integration must actively retrieve events from the queue.
-To learn more about the Hook and find out which type is best for you, access the Feed v3 API guide.
+You can also use a hook to build a reactive order integration, as opposed to a feed, where the integration must actively retrieve events from the queue.
+To learn more about Hook and which type of integration is best for you, read the Feed v3 API guide.

 Contributors